Test Track: Ride

-Post Show: The Assembly Experience
+Post-show: The Assembly Experience

 Experience designer Bob Rogers and the design team BRC Imagination Arts, were commissioned to create the new post-show experience entitled "The Assembly Experience."
 The Assembly Experience is a walk-through environment, giving guests the illusion that they are on the floor of a vast automotive assembly plant.
 Automotive doors, seats and engines glide overhead on assembly line chainveyors, while simulated automotive die-press caused the floor to "rumble" as each automotive part was pressed.
 Video monitors provided real GM workers a chance to tell EPCOT visitors how they felt about their products and their work.

-2012–present
+2012–2024

 Queue

-The first queue uses the same area as the old but is themed to Chevrolet's Design Studio.
-Riders pass by two concept cars, the Chevrolet Miray, and the Chevrolet EN-V. After, the standby queue leads to a section where a small model car is drawn on through projections while one of Chevrolet's employees discusses the design process for cars.
-Then the standby queue goes by large touchscreens where riders can take tutorials on how to design a car.
-Once at the front of the queue, riders use their MagicBand, park ticket, or receive a white RFID card called a "design key" and wait for a set of doors to open leading into one of the two design studios.
-Once in the studio, riders have a set amount of time (that depends on how busy the attraction is) to design their own "Chevrolet Custom Concept Vehicle" that will be tested on the sim-track based on four criteria: Capability, Efficiency, Responsiveness or Power.
-Once the time expires, riders move to the second queue which leads to the boarding area.
-For Lightning Lane riders, the queue goes directly to the main design studios.
-For single riders, guests use their MagicBand, ticket, or a design key to select a pre-designed vehicle from one of the four: Capability, Efficiency, Responsiveness or Power.
+The first queue uses the same area as the old but is themed to the Chevrolet Design Studio at EPCOT.
+“Designers” (as the Test Track Technicians call the guests) pass by two concept cars, the Chevrolet Miray, and the Chevrolet EN-V. Afterwards, the standby queue leads to a section where a small model car is drawn on through projections while one of Chevrolet's employees discusses the design process for cars.
+Then the standby queue goes by large touchscreens where designers can take tutorials on how to design a car.
+Once at the front of the queue, designers use their MagicBand, park ticket, or receive a white RFID card called a "design key" and wait for a set of doors to open leading into one of the two design studios.
+Once in the studio, designers have a set amount of time (depending on how busy the attraction is) to design their own "Chevrolet Custom Concept Vehicle" that will be tested on the sim-track based on four performance attributes: Capability, Efficiency, Responsiveness or Power.
+Once the time expires, designers move to the second queue which leads to the boarding area.
+For Lightning Lane designers, the queue goes directly to the main design studios.
+For single riders, guests use their MagicBand, ticket, or a design key to select a pre-designed vehicle from one of the four performance attributes: Capability, Efficiency, Responsiveness or Power.
 Once guests select their vehicle, they move to the same second queue.
-While waiting to board the sim-cars, all guests must scan their MagicBand, ticket, or design key again at the gate to upload their Chevrolet Custom Concept Vehicle to the sim-car.
+While waiting to board the sim-cars, all designers must scan their MagicBand, ticket, or design key again at the gate to upload their Chevrolet Custom Concept Vehicle to the sim-car.